Type 2 diabetes is a serious but common disease that can harm many organs of the body.

 It helps to control blood sugar by slowing the digestion of carbohydrates into the bloodstream.

 Other important health benefits of fiber include lowering cholesterol and keeping bowel movements regular.

 Whole grains, fruits, vegetables, and legumes such as beans are all good sources of fiber.

 While these foods are nutritious, it is important to eat them as part of a balanced meal.

 5. Get active

 Regular physical activity or exercise is important in reducing the risk of diabetes and heart disease.
-Experts recommend that everyone, including those at risk of diabetes, should engage in moderate exercise for 30 minutes, 5 days per week.

 Examples of moderate exercise include a brisk walk, yard work, biking, hiking, and swimming.
 People with health problems should speak with a health provider about their best fitness options.